tonyc/open890/README.md

 Binary releases are available from [releases](https://github.com/tonyc/open890/releases/).
 They currently are only supported to run on 64-bit Ubuntu 20.04, although other modern Linux releases may work (or not).

+Prebuilt Windows binaries are soon planned, but not currently available.

 The binary is a self-contained ELF executable that expands itself into `~/.cache/bakeware`

 After downloading: